 What Helped Me the Most?

-Asking myself if I’ve used the item in the past year.
-If I haven’t then I got rid of it.
+- Asking myself if I’ve used the item in the past year?
+If it doesn’t then I got rid of it.

-Does the item bring me joy.
-If it didn’t then I got rid of it.
+- Does the item bring me joy?
+If it doesn’t then I got rid of it.

 If you are looking for something to help clean up your life, I highly recommend taking on this challenge.
 It’s a great way to declutter your home, your life, and your mind.
-You can take the challenge HERE.
+You can grab some friends and start the challenge.